henhiga/Words-compactor-for-python/README.md

 # Words compactor for python for my university project
-## Words compactor for python for example:
+## Words compactor for python, for example:
 input:
 >Dear Sally
 Please please do it it would please